audreah/mosaic/README.md

 Secondly, we performed multiclass image classification using the aforementioned four classes.
 We paid attention to the number of samples of each class.
 We did not feel the need to specify the numbers explicitly, as random sampling always resulted in a fairly balanced dataset containing 100 to 400 samples of each class.
 Additionally to the images (encoded as arrays), we also gave the model the masks as input as a four dimension after the red, green, and blue image channels.
 We figured specifying the place of objects within the image may help the prediction.

 For this task, the target vectors are one-hot encoded, meaning they consist of four elements, which are exactly one 1, and three 0s.
-We used categorical cross entropy for the loss function, and Adam as optimizer.
-Each layer has a tangent hyperbolicus activation function, except for the Dense layer, which has Softmax, as we want the model to point out the most probable class.
+We used ```categorical cross entropy``` for the loss function, and ```Adam``` as optimizer.
+Each layer has a ```tangent hyperbolicus``` activation function, except for the Dense layer, which has ```Softmax```, as we want the model to point out the most probable class.

 Throughout the semester we experimented with many different architectures.
 The final architecture of our model can be seen in the visualization below created in Netron.